 Current Management Practices & Policies

+Put a sentence in here somewhere that points out the hole that you are filling, see the example I inserted but change as needed.
 In 2015, the Royal Thai Government established a four-part integrated plan for drought management.
 The first strategy focuses on drought prediction and developing a reliable warning system for drought-prone areas.
 The second strategy focuses on drought preparation.
 The third and fourth strategies focus on emergency management and post-disaster management.
 Currently, the drought monitoring system is provided by the Geo-Informatics and Space Technology Development Agency (GISTDA).
-This system contributes NDVI and NDWI products derived from MODIS data from the platforms of Terra and Aqua to monitor drought.
+This system contributes NDVI and NDWI products derived from MODIS data from the platforms of Terra and Aqua to monitor agricultural drought but there are no systems in place to monitor other droughts that also impact the population.
 This information is published on a near-real-time web-based service (7 days) at http://drought.gistda.or.th/.
 Vegetation indices are characteristic of agricultural drought which is of considerable concern for such a large rice-exporting country.

 Decision Support Tools & Benefits